netdata/go.d.plugin/docs/how-to-write-a-module.md

 # How to write a Netdata collector in Go

-Let's assume you want to write `example` module.
+Let's assume you want to write a collector named `example`.

 Steps are: